godatadriven/piven/README.md

     return model
 ```

-The most straightforward way of running your experiment is to subclass the `PivenBaseExperiment` class.
+The most straightforward way of running your Model is to subclass the `PivenBaseModel` class.
 This requires you
 to define a `build_model()` and `load()` method.
 In the former, you specify how the model should be defined.
 In the latter,
 you specify how the model should be loaded from disk.
 In practice, this will always look the same, but you need to pass the
 model build function.